sams96/sams96.github.io/_drafts/minor-planets.md

 This comparison, covering just over 3 years after our last observation, is shown in figure~\ref{fig:diff}, which gives the largest distance between predicted positions as \SI{48}{\arcsecond}, which is much less than the
-\SI{18}{\arcminute} field of view of the university’s telescope sensor on the short edge.
+\SI{18}{\arcminute} field of view of the university's telescope sensor on the short edge.
 This shows that our observations, taken over the space of a month, would be enough to continue to find an object for the at least the next three years.
-This would be useful in the case of a newly discovered object that may not be observable for a while, perhaps due to it moving behind the sun relative to the Earth, so the object could be found once it is visible again, as was the case with 1~Ceres.</p>
+This would be useful in the case of a newly discovered object that may not be observable for a while, perhaps due to it moving behind the sun relative to the Earth, so the object could be found once it is visible again, as was the case with 1~Ceres.

-<p>This, however, does not take into account any perturbations which may change the
-orbital elements over time and cause both our predictions and the MPC’s to be incorrect.
+This, however, does not take into account any perturbations which may change the orbital elements over time and cause both our predictions and the MPC's to be incorrect.
-We found that while making our observations 64P/Swift-Gehrels’ position would be noticeably different to that published by the MPC which was likely due to outgassing as it was close to perihelion while we observed it.
+We found that while making our observations 64P/Swift-Gehrels' position would be noticeably different to that published by the MPC which was likely due to outgassing as it was close to perihelion while we observed it.
 This was not a problem for the other objects as they were not outgassing and generally have more regular orbits as they are less eccentric and therefore are less likely to encounter other objects which may effect their orbits.
-\pagebreak</p>

-<p>\section{Conclusion}\label{sec:conc}
+\pagebreak

+\section{Conclusion}\label{sec:conc}
 Orbit determination is important because it allows us to track and study objects for longer periods of time and assess the risk of Earth being hit by an asteroid.
-Also the calculation of orbits of solar system objects and spacecraft allows for missions to make close encounters or rendezvous with distant objects such as the New Horizons mission’s close encounter with Ultima Thule.</p>
+Also the calculation of orbits of solar system objects and spacecraft allows for missions to make close encounters or rendezvous with distant objects such as the New Horizons mission's close encounter with Ultima Thule.

-<p>During this project we successfully managed to determine orbital elements for
-the objects 30~Urania, 115~Thyra, 433~Eros and 64P/Swift-Gehrels using
-observations we made on 6 nights over a month in October/November 2018 using the university’s observatory.
+During this project we successfully managed to determine orbital elements for the objects 30~Urania, 115~Thyra, 433~Eros and 64P/Swift-Gehrels using observations we made on 6 nights over a month in October/November 2018 using the university's observatory.
 The orbital elements we found almost all agree with those published by the Minor Planet Center to within our calculated uncertainty.
-We also calculated that the predicted positions of the objects based on our orbital elements agree with those published by the MPC to within the field of view of the university’s telescope for at least three years.
+We also calculated that the predicted positions of the objects based on our orbital elements agree with those published by the MPC to within the field of view of the university's telescope for at least three years.
-This suggests that we would be able to use our predictions to find the objects for future observation, which is an important part of the process of discovering new solar system objects.</p>
+This suggests that we would be able to use our predictions to find the objects for future observation, which is an important part of the process of discovering new solar system objects.

-<p>One way in which we could extend this project would be to look at other
-categories of objects, such as the Jovian trojans, the moons of Jupiter or Saturn, or a Kuiper Belt object.
+One way in which we could extend this project would be to look at other categories of objects, such as the Jovian trojans, the moons of Jupiter or Saturn, or a Kuiper Belt object.
 The brightest Kuiper Belt object, Pluto, reaches about \nth{14} magnitude at its brightest.
-This means it would be possible for us to observe however due to its extremely long orbital period we would need a longer amount of time to get an accurate orbit.<br />
+This means it would be possible for us to observe however due to its extremely long orbital period we would need a longer amount of time to get an accurate orbit.
 The largest Jovian trojan, 624~Hektor, ranges in apparent magnitude from around
 \num{12} to approximately \num{16}, which is brighter than the
 \nth{14} magnitude of Swift-Gehrels when we observed it, and there are many other Jovian trojans that can be bright enough for us to observe.
-Jupiter’s four largest moons, known as the Galilean moons after their discoverer, would be easily visible with the university’s telescope being bright enough to be seen with the naked eye, if they were not so close to their much brighter host.
+Jupiter's four largest moons, known as the Galilean moons after their discoverer, would be easily visible with the university's telescope being bright enough to be seen with the naked eye, if they were not so close to their much brighter host.
 They have short orbital periods ranging from \num{1.7} days to \num{18} days.